ansible-collections/overview/README.rst

 Q: I'd like to consume the development stream of Ansible during this process.
 How do I do that?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the split has been successfully accomplished, devel users will consume ansible-base and collections separately.
-We will provide instructions for installing the various components from devel when it is unfrozen on March 23.
+You can pip install ansible-base by doing:

+``python -m pip install --user https://github.com/ansible/ansible/archive/devel.tar.gz``

+Individual collections can be installed by doing:

+``ansible-galaxy collection install NAMESPACE.COLLECTION``

-Q: What exactly is ansible-base for and what will it contain
+Q: What exactly is ansible-base for and what does it contain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Ansible-base** is the name for what github.com/ansible/ansible will become once content has been removed and ``temp-2.10-devel`` has been merged back into ``devel`` branch.
+**Ansible-base** is the name for what github.com/ansible/ansible has become now that most of the content has been removed.

 use-cases for ansible-base
 """"""""""""""""""""""""""